vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/README.md

 :::

-This plugin register 4 components and 2 global component:
+This plugin can register 6 components and 2 global components:

 - [AddThis](addthis.md) (Global Components)